cado-security/product-help/docs/cado-host/azure-credentials.md

 :::

 :::tip
 Where possible with containers, we recommend setting up IP whitelisting as an extra layer of security.
 Please ensure that read and list access are never granted.
-This prevents unauthorised access to the data uploaded in the case your access signature has been lost or exposed.
+This prevents unauthorized access to the data uploaded in the case your access signature has been lost or exposed.
 :::